Skip to Content

 /** @type {import('vovk').VovkConfig} */ const config = { // ... libs: { /** @type {import('vovk-ajv').VovkAjvConfig} */ ajv: { options: { strict: false, }, localize: 'de', }, }, }; export default config;

-If "libs" is present in emitConfig, it will be emitted to the .vovk-schema/_meta.json file and can be accessed in multiple ways.
+If "libs" is present in emitConfig, it is emitted to .vovk-schema/_meta.json and can be accessed in multiple ways:

-The generatorConfig object is used to customize the generated client code by changing imports, origin, or adding OpenAPI mixins.
+The outputConfig object customizes the generated client code by changing imports, origin, or adding OpenAPI Mixins.

 origin: string | null

-The origin for the client, used to generate the client with proper URLs.
-Defaults to '', meaning that the client will use relative URLs.
-If you want to use absolute URLs, set it to your domain, e.g., https://example.com.
+Base origin used to generate client URLs.
+Defaults to '' (relative URLs).
+To use absolute URLs, set it to your domain, e.g., https://example.com.

 package: VovkPackageJson

 Used to generate package.json (for the TypeScript client), Cargo.toml (for the Rust client), or pyproject.toml (for the Python client).
-It controls the README.md generation to include the package name, version, description, and other fields, and also changes the generated code samples to include the proper package name.
+It also influences README.md generation (name, version, description, etc.) and updates code samples to use the proper package name.

 readme: VovkReadmeConfig